-Figure 6: Three consecutive timesteps of a noisy motif z for $N_z = 5$, $T_z = 10$.
-Circles indicate cells where optical flow is found, with the thickness of the circle corresponding to presence p(w|z).
-Obviously, this motif is too general to be of use.
+Fig. 6: Two consecutive timesteps of a noisy motif z for $N_z=5$, $T_z=10$.
+Circles indicate cells where optical flow is detected, with the thickness of the circle corresponding to presence p(w|z).
+As optical flow is detected throughout almost the entire image, this motif is too general to be of use.